a-bhi0203/git-framework/README.md

 # git-framework
-Automation Framework created by me.
+This is an hybrid Automation Framework created by me.